hookkshot/BluEngine/STYLES.md

 [Back to top](#widgets--styles)

 ### Subclassing Widget types
-Since a Widget's Type is an important piece of information to the StyleSheet, there are a few very important overrides for any subclass of widget to implement.
+Since a Widget's Type is an important piece of information to the StyleSheet, there are a few very important overrides for any subclass of widget to implement for styles to function correctly.

 The first is `Widget.Hierarchy`, which will return a reference to a static `List<Type>` containing the Widget hierarchy up to (and including) the current Type.
 Fortunately it's pretty easy to implement.
 Just drop the code below into your subclass, replacing `MyCustomWidget` with the new class name: